tecnomod-um/OntoGenixLLMExperiments/fine-tuning/ontology-building.md

 With this, nearly the entire family of Llama models will have been evaluated, providing a comprehensive understanding of their performance across different versions and sizes.
 This analysis will offer valuable insights into the strengths and weaknesses of each model, particularly in tasks such as ontology building, helping to determine the most suitable model for achieving optimal results in such specialized tasks.

+The ontologies obtained with this model are located in the directory [OpenSource_ft](./OpenSource_ft/).

 ## Evaluation of the fine-tuned models

-The capacity of the fine-tuned models to create the ontologies are tested using **six datasets** related to commercial activities:
+The capacity of the fine-tuned models to create the ontologies is tested using **six datasets** related to commercial activities:

 * Airlines
 * Amazon